 Bluetooth speaker guide: What features should you look out for?

-Aside from planning out how you intend to use a Bluetooth speaker, you should take certain features into consideration.
-Let’s run through some frequently overlooked, but useful, features to consider when you’re shopping around.
+Aside from planning how you intend to use a Bluetooth speaker, you should consider certain features.
+Let’s run through some frequently overlooked but useful features to consider when you’re shopping around.

 A speaker is only as good as its battery life